From Gut Feeling to Data-Driven Hiring: How to Make Smarter Sales Hiring Decisions

 Even the best hires won’t succeed without training and development once they’re on board.

-Onboarding must go beyond product knowledge—new hires need to master positioning, messaging, and sales methodology.
+New hires need to understand positioning, messaging, and sales methodology, not just features.

-Coaching culture beats one-time training.
-Sales managers should serve as coaches, not just quota enforcers.
+Ongoing coaching outperforms one-time training.
+Strong managers act as coaches, not just quota enforcers.

-Ditch the Guesswork—Build a Sales Team That Delivers
+Ditch the Guesswork to Build a Sales Team That Delivers

 Relying on gut feeling when hiring sales reps is a risky, inconsistent approach.